Retail

 Retail scales are unique in that they feature three screens – for price per pound, total price and weight (typically in pounds and ounces).

-Most scales labelled as 'retail scales' will be legal-for-trade, but it’s always best to check first.
+Most scales labelled as “retail scales" will be legal-for-trade, but it’s always best to check first.
 If you’re unsure of whether your scales are approved, look at the website or order details for further information.
 Note that they may also be referred to as trade certified, approved, trade stamped or simply as stamped.
-You can also check the scale's data plate (usually located on the bottom or back of the scale) to see if your scale is approved.
+You can also check the scale's data plate (usually located on the bottom or back of the scale) for an NTEP (US) or Measurement Canada (Canada) logo.

 Trade-approved retail scales are required for any business or industry that sells a product by weight.
 This can include: